-- Do not harvest or handle wild birds that are obviously sick or found dead. - Wear disposable gloves while cleaning game or cleaning bird feeders. - In order to protect raptors, do not leave waterfowl or other game bird carcasses in the field. - Do not eat, drink, or smoke while cleaning game. - Wash hands with soap and water or alcohol wipes immediately after handling game or cleaning bird feeders. - Wash tools and work surfaces used to clean game birds with soap and water, then disinfect with a 10 percent solution of household bleach. - Separate raw meat, and anything it touches, from cooked or ready-toeat foods to avoid contamination. - Cook game birds thoroughly.
+- Do not harvest or handle wild birds that are obviously sick or found dead. - Wear disposable gloves while cleaning game or cleaning bird feeders. - Do not eat, drink, or smoke while cleaning game. - Wash hands with soap and water or alcohol wipes immediately after handling game or cleaning bird feeders. - Wash tools and work surfaces used to clean game birds with soap and water, then disinfect with a 10 percent solution of household bleach. - Separate raw meat, and anything it touches, from cooked or ready-toeat foods to avoid contamination. - Cook game birds thoroughly.
 Meat should reach an internal temperature of 155 to 165 degrees Fahrenheit to kill disease organisms and parasites.